Cray-HPE/docs-csm/troubleshooting/known_issues/goss_tests_fails_with_connection_refused.md

 ## Resolution

-To resolve this problem, simply restart goss-servers **on the node with the error**.
+To resolve this problem, simply restart `goss-servers` **on the node with the error**.

 ```bash
 systemctl restart goss-servers
 ```

-After restarting goss-servers, rerun `systemctl status goss-servers` to make sure there are the same number entries in `CGroup` as seen on a node without this problem.
+After restarting `goss-servers`, rerun `systemctl status goss-servers` to make sure there are the same number entries in `CGroup` as seen on a node without this problem.

 ## Other possible causes of this error